Linto Joseph

-Linto Joseph (ലിന്റോ ജോസഫ്) is an Indian politician and the elected member of Kerala Legislative Assembly representing Thiruvambady constituency of Kozhikode as the member of CPIM since May 2021.
+Linto Joseph (ലിന്റോ ജോസഫ്) is an Indian politician and the elected member of Kerala Legislative Assembly representing Thiruvambady constituency of Kozhikode as the member of CPIM during 2021 - 2026.
 He is a member of CPI(M) Kozhikode District Committee.
 He was the former President of Koodaranji Grama Panchayat.
 He was the former joint secretary of SFI Kerala and secretary of SFI Kozhikode, former DC Member of DYFI Kozhikode.

 Political career

-In 2021 he was elected as MLA of Thiruvambady.
+In 2021 - 2026 he was elected as MLA of Thiruvambady.
 He was the former President of Koodaranji Grama Panchayat in the year 2020.
-He was the former joint secretary of SFI Kerala and secretary of SFI Kozhikode.
+He was the former joint secretary of SFI Kerala State Committee and secretary of SFI Kozhikode District committee.

 In 2025 he was elected to CPI(M) Kozhikode District Committee.